SamiGhauri/pds-ksbl/README.md

 # Goal: Identify the most popular neighborhoods for Airbnb listings in Lisbon city.

+# Objective:
+Identify the popular neighborhoods for Airbnb listings in Lisbon and the average price of listings in those neighborhoods.
-Objective: Analyze the number of listings and their average price in each neighborhood.
+Determine if there are any seasonal patterns or trends in the number of Airbnb listings and their average price in Lisbon.
+Identify any correlation between the number of bedrooms, bathrooms, and amenities of a listing and its price in Lisbon.
+Identify the range of listing prices and the most common price points in Lisbon.

 # Tasks: